 Description - Coin Flex Nitro Tiles are flexible PVC tiles that are the perfect alternative to the hard plastic commonly found in garages.
 These tiles are just as durable as the hard plastic tiles if not more durable and are quieter and warmer than their harder cousins.
-They’re versatile and great as garage flooring or flooring in your home or business.
-Easy to clean and maintain, Coin Flex Nitro Tiles are resistant to most household and vehicle chemicals and are backed by a 15-year warranty.
+They’re versatile and great as garage flooring or flooring in your home or bwusiness.
+Easy to clean and maintain, Coin Flex Nitro Tiles are resistant to most household and vehicle chemicals and are backed by a Limited Lifetime Warranty.
 Bring peace and tranquility back to your garage or home with our Coin Flex Nitro Tiles!

 Note: Flex tile colors are produced in batches, which can lead to color variations in your order and color variation between samples and orders.
 All colors may present some color variation, but black, dark gray, and light gray can produce the most.
 These three colors can vary greatly between batches and thus it is recommended that you order more flooring than is needed for mistakes and replacements.
 This, in turn, gives you the greatest chance to keep continuity across your floor.

 In Stock - Ships between May 25 - 26

 Coin Flex Nitro Tiles are easy to clean and can be cleaned as often as needed.

 - Sweeping or vacuuming any loose crumbs, dust, or debris from the tiles.

 - Occasionally damp mop the garage tiles with a mild soap and water mixture.
 Some soaps commonly used include Dawn dish detergent and/or Tide laundry detergent.